Looking for the perfect ski trip? Call our ski experts for free advice: +1 888 721 8649

 Snow activities

-• Tobogganing: Five toboggan runs across the two areas, including the Pleisenhütte (2km) and Birgitzer Alm (3.2km) runs at Axamer Lizum and three runs at Muttereralm.
+• Tobogganing: Five runs across the two areas, including the 2km Pleisenhütte and 3.2km Birgitzer Alm at Axamer Lizum and three at Muttereralm.
+Night tobogganing runs every evening at Axamer Lizum.

-• Snowshoeing: Guided walks through the Stubai Alps and the forests above the villages.
+• Snowshoeing: Guided walks through the forests and hills above the villages.

-• Snow groomer co-piloting: Ride in the cab of a snow groomer at Axamer Lizum and experience 500 horsepower preparing the slopes.
+• Snow groomer co-piloting: Ride in the cab of a snow groomer at Axamer Lizum and feel 500 horsepower prepare the slopes.

 Non-snow activities

-• Innsbruck Old Town: The Golden Roof, the Hofburg Imperial Palace, baroque churches, and cobbled streets - a beautiful medieval city centre.
+• Innsbruck Old Town: A medieval centre with the Golden Roof, the Hofburg Imperial Palace, baroque churches, and cobbled streets.

-• Alpenzoo: The highest-altitude zoo in Europe, with Alpine wildlife including bears, wolves, and ibex.
+• Alpenzoo: Europe's highest-altitude zoo, home to Alpine wildlife including bears, wolves, and ibex.

-• Swarovski Crystal Worlds: A spectacular crystal-themed attraction in nearby Wattens - around 20 minutes from Innsbruck.
+• Swarovski Crystal Worlds: A crystal-themed art and adventure park in nearby Wattens.

-• Bergisel Ski Jump: The Olympic ski jump with its Zaha Hadid-designed tower - visit for panoramic views over the city.
+• Bergisel Ski Jump: The Olympic ski jump, with a Zaha Hadid-designed tower and panoramic views over the city.

-• Shopping: Maria-Theresien-Straße and the Altstadt for a mix of international brands and local Tyrolean shops.
+• Shopping: Maria-Theresien-Straße and the Old Town, mixing international brands with local Tyrolean shops.

-• Museums: The Tyrolean State Museum, the Hofkirche with Maximilian's tomb, and contemporary art galleries.
+• Museums: The Tyrolean State Museum, the Hofkirche with Emperor Maximilian's tomb, and contemporary galleries.

 Axamer Lizum - Muttereralm restaurants

-Dining across the two ski areas and the surrounding villages leans into classic Tyrolean tradition.
-On the mountain, the restaurants are scattered and atmospheric, with the Hoadl-Haus at Axamer Lizum as the standout.
-In the villages and in Innsbruck, the range extends from traditional Gasthöfe to modern international restaurants.
+Dining here runs on classic Tyrolean lines, on the mountain and down in the villages alike.
+The mountain huts are characterful, with the Hoadl-Haus at Axamer Lizum the standout.
+In the villages and Innsbruck, the choice widens from traditional Gasthöfe (the local inns) to modern international cooking.

-• Hoadl-Haus (Axamer Lizum summit): Austria's largest covered sun terrace at 2,340m with Tyrolean dishes and spectacular panoramic views.
+• Hoadl-Haus (Axamer Lizum summit): Austria's largest covered sun terrace at 2,340m, with Tyrolean dishes and panoramic views over the Inn Valley.

-• Lizum Alm: Cosy ski hut on the Axamer Lizum slopes serving traditional mountain fare and warming drinks.
+• Lizum Alm: Rustic hut down in the valley at Axamer Lizum, serving mountain food and warming drinks.

-• Pleisenhütte: Rustic mountain hut with Tyrolean specialities, also the start of one of the toboggan runs.
+• Pleisenhütte: The most characterful of the huts, with home-style cooking from the Freisinger family, and the start of one of the toboggan runs.

 Axamer Lizum - Muttereralm après-ski